mlochbaum/BQN-Musician/src/theory/tertian.md

         {𝕩 ⋈ Normalize∘⌽˘ 𝕩} 4‿2‿3‿1 ⊏ uniq

 A diatonic scale inverts to give another diatonic scale, as does a mode of melodic minor.
 But minor and major harmonic scales invert to give each other.
-Musically speaking, inversion isn't really a relationship you'd want to use in a work.
+Musically speaking, scale inversion isn't really a relationship you'd want to use in a work.
 But it does tell us that minor harmonic and major harmonic have similarities in overall tonality, because they feature the same intervals.
 In particular they both have that distinctive 1-3-1 pattern, which harmonic minor and harmonic major in particular place at the end.

 ## Loose tertian scales